 You are almost ignorant if think you are not vulnerable to caregiver or compassion fatigue.
 As mentioned, nurses who work in high acuity areas are at more high risk due to the continued exposure to perceived poor outcomes.
 The nurse in these areas tend to give everything to their patients in an effort to save their lives, but often that positive effort is met with negative results.
 Again, the nurse needs to be sensitive to this repeated exposure as awareness is the first step.
 Nurses are especially vulnerable if they are also responsible for caring for a loved one at home.
 Its the double jeopardy.

 Nurse are great at caring for others, but terrible at caring for themselves!
 They need to take measures to perform good self-care activities.
-Get plenty of sleep, eat well, exercise, stay connected to a positive group of support and find a hobby!
+Get plenty of sleep, eat well, exercise, take mitochondria supplements, stay connected to a positive group of support and find a hobby!
 Nurses all would give this advise to their patients, but rarely would follow their own advise.

 Find a supportive work environment